An Aggregation Scheme for Increased Power: Method

 \subsection{PWRD Aggregation}

 The three estimation methods presented in Section \ref{subsec:review} all possess certain benefits.
-For example, exit observation analysis allows for a well-articulated overall average treatment effect and flat weighting allows researchers to use all of their data.
+For example, exit observation analysis allows for a well-articulated overall ATE and flat weighting allows researchers to use all of their data.
 Mixed effects models are particularly applicable in education settings with treatment assigned to clusters of units.
-Nonetheless, all three methods fail to take into account which observations will best allow researchers to detect a treatment effect.
-In this section, we introduce an aggregation method that, similar to mixed effects models, is intermediate to flat weighting and exit observation analysis.
-This method serves as the tool by which we aggregate the treatment effect estimates for cohorts in each year-of-follow-up into a single estimate.
-Table \ref{tab:cohort1_res} presents these cohort-year effect estimates.
-Note that while this aggregated treatment effect need not correspond to a simple average of individual treatment effects, it serves to address one basic research question of interest in all experiments and quasi-experiments: was there a treatment effect?
-This formulation simultaneously allows us to sidestep the debate as to what the best parameterization of the treatment effect should be, while making use of the full, longitudinal data in a fashion best suited to detect that effect.
+Nonetheless, all three methods fail to take into account which observations will best allow researchers to detect a treatment effect according to the intervention's theory of change.
+In this section, we introduce an aggregation method that, similar to mixed effects models, is intermediate to flat weighting and exit observation analysis yet in contrast to those methods, leverages the intervention's theory of how effects accumulate to determine which observations are most likely to demonstrate a treatment effect.

+To simplify the presentation of PWRD aggregation, we first illustrate our method on students who were in kindergarten during the first year of the study (i.e. Cohort 1.0 in Table~\ref{tab:cohort1}) for a collection of schools that implemented the intervention with some fidelity.
+These students participated in BURST for the entire study and thus, had the greatest opportunity to benefit from the intervention.
+Implementation is a post-treatment variable and we neither recommend using it in covariate adjustment nor restrict the sample to high-implementation schools when estimating treatment effects.
+Rather we use this subset as an example that best illustrates the intuition and process behind PWRD aggregation.